fbpx

 El Morrow.
 Photo credit: Chelsea Kelly-Sipe

-Both of these forts were built by the Spanish to protect the city of San Juan and are best enjoyed before the heat of the afternoon.
+The Spanish built both of these forts to protect the city of San Juan and are best enjoyed before the heat of the afternoon.

 Junior Ranger badge from El Morrow.
 Photo credit: Chelsea Kelly-Sipe